Iron Chef: Original format

 Originally, challengers vied with each other in preliminary "battles" to earn the right to face an Iron Chef in a 90-minute competition, and should a challenger win twice against Iron Chefs, the challenger would be given the title of "Honorary Iron Chef".
 However, this format proved unpopular, the preliminary round was scrapped and the main contest was reduced to the now familiar 60 minutes.
 The awarding of honorary Iron Chef titles to challengers was also discontinued (although this was largely a moot point as few challengers ever defeated two Iron Chefs in separate contests), but was given as an emeritus title for a retiring Iron Chef.
 Once honorary titles were no longer issued, challengers who beat an Iron Chef had to settle for, according to the English version's introduction, "the people's ovation and fame forever".

 In each episode, chefs have one hour to cook and improvise a multicourse meal around a theme ingredient that must be present in each dish.
 Before the actual taping, the chefs are given a short list of possible themes, allowing the producers of the show to get any ingredients that may be needed.
 Judges' primary goal was said to be determining which chef was able to "best express the unique qualities of the theme ingredient".
 In rare cases, the format changed—angler fish battles were typically 75 minutes in length, and noodle battles had the Iron Chef stop after 50 minutes of cooking, only to resume after the challenger's dishes were tasted so that the noodles could be served right after cooking.

+Preliminary Round

+The first five episodes featured a preliminary round between five challengers.
+The one who made the dish that impressed the judges the most would battle the Iron Chef.
+Challengers who are bolded were the winners of this round.